serg06/globe-and-mail-viewer/README.md

 # How it works

 [index.html](/index.html) and [index.js](/index.js) store the website's code.
-It's just a static page that sends over the Globe and Mail article URL to my AWS Lambda function, gets back all the paragraphs from the article, and displays them.
+It's just a static page that sends over the Globe and Mail article URL to the AWS Lambda function, gets back all the paragraphs from the article, and displays them.

 [lambda_function.js](/lambda_function.js) is the function running on AWS Lambda.
 It validates the URL, gets the article at the URL, then efficiently parses it to extract the article text.